 - Engine fuel is highly flammable.
-Handle it with care. - Turn off the engine and let it cool before adding fuel to the tank. - · Do not overfill the fuel tank. - Carefully remove any spilled fuel, and then wait until any remaining fuel dries before you start the engine. - · After refueling, make sure that the fuel cap is tight.
+Handle it with care. - Turn off the engine and let it cool before adding fuel to the tank. - Do not overfill the fuel tank. - Carefully remove any spilled fuel, and then wait until any remaining fuel dries before starting the engine. - After refueling, make sure that the fuel cap is tight.